wareya/nazeka_epwing_converter/readme.md

 Pre-alpha, not currently for general use.
 If you want to use this you have to compile it for yourself.

+Currently only supports:

-Currently only supports shinmeikai, 5th edition.
+- shinmeikai, 5th edition.
+- kenkyuusha's wadai, 5th edition

 Invoke as: